puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 ### Classifying PE Groups

-For fresh installations of PE 3.7, node groups in the classifier are created and configured during the installation process.
-For upgrades, these groups are created but no classes are added to them.
-This helps prevent errors during the upgrade process, but it means that if you're upgrading, you have to manually add classes to each node.
+For fresh installations of PE 3.8, node groups in the classifier are created and configured during the installation process.
+For upgrades, if these groups do not exist, or do not contain any classes, they will be created and configured but no nodes will be pinned to them.
+This helps prevent errors during the upgrade process, but you must manually pin the correct nodes to each group after upgrading.

-The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades.
+The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades, and it also clarifies what nodes should be pinned to the groups.

+If these groups do exist during upgrade and contain all the classes documented in the preconfigured groups doc, they will not be modified during the upgrade process.

+If these groups do exist and only contain **some** of the documented classes, or contain other **unknown classes**, they will not be modified, and the upgrade process will fail.
+Before upgrading, please ensure that either you have no classes in the PE groups or that they match the preconfigured groups doc.

-After upgrading you must classify the new PE groups.
-We recommend that you perform the manual classification in this order:
+After upgrading you must pin nodes to the new PE groups.
+We recommend that you perform the manual pinning in this order:

-1. The PE Infrastructure node group
-2. The PE Certificate Authority node group
+1. The PE Certificate Authority node group (typically the same as your Puppet master)
-3. The PE Master node group
+2. The PE Master node group
-4. The PuppetDB node group
+3. The PuppetDB node group
-5. The PE Console node group
+4. The PE Console node group
-6. The PE ActiveMQ Broker node group
+5. The PE ActiveMQ Broker node group (typically your Puppet master)

-If you classify the node groups in this order, you do not need to stop/restart Puppet.
+If you pin the node groups in this order, you do not need to stop/restart Puppet.

-The MCollective node group is configured during upgrade, so you do not need to perform any classification with this group.
+The MCollective node group is configured during upgrade, so you do not need to perform any classification or pinning with this group.

 **To add a class to a node group:**